 If you are dual-eligible, you can enroll in a dual-eligible special needs plan (D-SNP) that covers both Medicare and Medicaid benefits.
 These plans may also pay for expenses that Medicare and Medicaid don’t cover individually.
 They include over-the-counter items, hearing aids, and vision or dental care.

-Beneficiaries who are dual-eligible can change between Original Medicare and Medicare Advantage.
+Dual eligible beneficiaries can change between original Medicare and Medicare Advantage plans.
 Alternatively, they switch Part D plans each quarter.

 Medicare and Medicaid benefits are a difficult and complex topic.
 Most people don’t really understand what the difference between these two plans is.
 You can learn more about it by learning more about their prospective plans.